 Applications will not be accepted after the deadline

-To apply for Spring 2023 Student Teaching, read all the information below carefully and completely before applying.
+To apply for Fall 2024 Student Teaching, read all the information below carefully and completely before applying.

 Student teaching is the culminating field experience in the Single Subject Credential Program.
 It is completed during the final semester of the Single Subject Credential Program once all other coursework is completed.
 During the student teaching semester candidates enroll in a total of 18 units.
 EDSS 472A, EDSS 472B and EDSS 472C (5 units each) and the student teaching seminar course, EDSS 473.
 Student Teachers must be matriculated CSULB students.
 Student teaching cannot be done through Open University.
-Candidates that are not currently matriculated must apply to CSULB for Spring 2023 online at Cal State Apply by November 1, 2022 in addition to submitting the student teaching application below.
-Candidates that are graduating Fall 2022 with a degree must also reapply to CSULB if they plan to enroll in courses and student teach in Spring 2023.
+Candidates that are not currently matriculated must apply to CSULB for Fall 2024 online at Cal State Apply by June 1, 2024 in addition to submitting the student teaching application below.
+Candidates that are graduating Spring 2024 with a degree must also reapply to CSULB if they plan to enroll in courses and student teach in Fall 2024.

 All student teaching candidates will be assigned a University Mentor.
 The University Mentor visits student teachers approximately every other week during the semester, and conferences with the student teacher around teaching in general and specific strengths and weaknesses of the student teacher.
 The mentor provides feedback, support, and assessment of the student teacher.
 A preliminary evaluation is done near the mid-term by the cooperating teacher and the University Mentor.
 A final evaluation is completed at the conclusion of the assignment.
 Evaluations are completed through S4 @ The Beach.
 Student teachers are graded on a “Credit/No Credit” basis.
 Both the mid-term and final evaluations must be submitted on S4 @ The Beach in order to be recommended for a credential.